 In this selection, Ryan examines the place of childhood in Tim Burton’s Coraline.
 By comparing it to other properties that feature children and horror elements in different ways, he builds a theory of what Coraline’s age means for the plot and her personal arc.
-Ryan’s comedic voice keeps the dark subject matter light, as well as deeply interesting, and we left the video with a whole new perspective on the film that scarred us when we were younger.
+Ryan’s comedic voice keeps the dark subject matter light, as well as deeply interesting, and we left the video with a whole new perspective on a film that scarred us when we were younger!

 Examining the Problems of Life is Strange: Before the Storm | Writing on Games

 While it’s not yet as popular as film criticism, video game analysis is a rising focus of video essays.
 Hamish Black of Writing on Games has some of the best videos of the genre out there, including this detailed breakdown of Life Is Strange: Before the Storm.

 Hamish clearly cares about the Life is Strange series, and his criticisms of Before the Storm in comparison to its predecessor come from a place of genuine disappointment, which lends his argument a weight and relatability, even if you haven’t played either game.

 What Is “Virtue Signalling”? | hbomberguy

 The only entry on this list that doesn’t analyse a media property, Harry Brewis‘s What Is “Virtue Signalling”? examines a phrase that’s thrown around a lot in arguments against social justice.
 Using the same techniques of the previously discussed essays, including hand-drawn animation and spoken narration, Harry breaks down the history and usage of the phrase “virtue signalling”.

 Informative and often hilarious, Harry’s videos point to the potentially expansive future of video essays, and we look forward to seeing where he takes the genre.